-40 of them demonstrated significant progress in how they rated their own sense of pride in themselves, reporting an increase of three or more points on the scale.
-A further 12 moved one to two points up the scale.
-All of these children invited at least one person to see them perform at the end of the project, which we took as a sign that they were proud of what they had achieved.
+40 of the young people demonstrated significant progress in how they rated their own sense of pride in themselves.
+A further 12 moved 1 to 2 points up the scale.
+All of these children invited at least 1 person to see them perform at the end of the project.
+12 young people rated themselves lower than when they started, but they started late, and their journey has only just begun.
+This dip doesn't tend to last too long and tends to increase as they get to know staff and feel more confident.